+1. What are UTM Parameters?UTM stands for Urchin Tracking Module.
+It takes its name from the software company that created it, Urchin Software Corporation.
+The Urchin software provides web analytics for marketers.
 In a more practical sense, UTM parameters describe five tags that you can add to the end of a URL to track its performance from specific locations.
 These tags create the parameters that help you to narrow down tracking information.
 Here is an example of a URL with UTM parameters added:

-The types of UTM parameters are synonymous with the five available tags you can use for tracking.
+2. Types of UTM Parameters?The types of UTM parameters are synonymous with the five available tags you can use for tracking.
 Below you will find each tag, followed by what they mean and an example:

 - utm_campaign: This names the specific campaign the link was a part of.
 For example, you could use opening_day_deals or black_friday_sale.
 Example: utm_campaign=black_friday_sale

 - utm_medium: This indicates what marketing channel directed a visitor to your website, such as email, social media, PPC ads, guest blog or brand partnerships.
 Example: utm_medium=social

 - utm_content: This highlights the call to action that worked.
 Example: CTAs include buy_now, click_here, learn_more, shop_now, or try_demo.